At a Glance

 About Estee Lauder Inc.

-Estée Lauder sells cosmetics, fragrances, and skin and hair care products including upscale brands such as Estée Lauder, Clinique, M.A.C, La Mer, and Origins, as well as professional Bobbi Brown and luxurious Tom Ford beauty and fragrance lines.
-The company’s products are sold in over 150 countries through its network of upscale department stores, via specialty retailers, and online.
-Estée Lauder also operates a chain of freestanding retail stores (primarily for its M.A.C, Origins, and Aveda brands).
-More than 60% of the company's revenue is generated outside the US.
+Estée Lauder is one of the world's leading makers of cosmetics, fragrances, and skin and hair care products.
+Its owned and licensed brands include upscale Estée Lauder and Clinique as well as the professional Bobbi Brown and M•A•C lines and the Tom Ford and La Mer luxury lines.
+Skin care and makeup together account for more than 80% of revenue.
+The company's products are sold in more than 150 countries through upscale department stores and specialty retailers, as well as online.
+Estée Lauder also operates some 1,500 freestanding retail stores (primarily for its M•A•C, Origins, and Aveda brands).
+Most of its revenue is generated outside the US.
+The Lauder family controls about 85% of the company's voting power.

 Sales and Marketing

 Estée Lauder's sales channels consist primarily of department stores, specialty multi-brand retailers, upscale perfumeries and pharmacies, and prestige salons and spas.
-Other sales channels include the company's freestanding stores, upscale salons and spas, and duty-free shops.
-Estée Lauder's online sales are mainly through company-owned and operated e-commerce and m-commerce sites and through various websites in approximately 40 countries.
+Other sales channels include the company's freestanding stores and duty-free shops.
+The company's online sales are mainly through company-owned e-commerce and m-commerce sites and through various websites in some 50 countries.

-The company spent $3.5 billion on advertising, merchandising, sampling, promotion, and product development in 2018, up significantly from the previous two years.
+The company spent $3.4 billion on advertising, merchandising, sampling, promotion, and product development in fiscal 2019, up from $3.3 billion and $2.7 billion the previous two years.

-Cash at the end of fiscal 2018 was $2.2 billion, a more than $1 billion increase from the prior year.
-Cash from operations contributed $2.6 billion to the coffers, while investing activities used $369 million, mainly for capital expenditures related to cosmetics counters.
-Financing activities used another $1.2 billion for dividends to stockholders and the company's stock repurchase program.
+Cash at the end of fiscal 2019 was $3 billion, an increase of $806 million from the prior year.
+Cash from operations contributed $2.5 billion to the coffers, while investing activities added another $473 million, mainly from divestiture proceeds.
+Financing activities used $2.2 billion for dividends to stockholders and stock repurchase.

-The company focuses on geographic and product portfolio expansion, and on strengthening its distribution.
+Estée Lauder focuses on geographic and product portfolio expansion and strengthening its distribution.
 It is also pushing brand awareness and sales by expanding its digital presence through e-commerce and m-commerce (mobile commerce) channels.
-The company continues to build its Makeup product segment through the introduction of new product offerings, including the launch of Advanced Night Repair Eye Concentrate Matrix, strengthening its market leadership in the eye treatment category.
+The company continues to build its skin care product segment through the introduction of new product offerings, including the launch of Advanced Night Repair Eye Supercharged Complex and Clinique iD, which enables custom blends of hydration and treatment.

-Despite its ranking and market share, Estée Lauder and the Lauder family have been working to breathe new life into its flagship brand as competition has heated up.
-While Coty, Elizabeth Arden, and L'Oréal are enlisting the help of celebrities to elevate and give credibility to its brands, Estée Lauder sewed up its brand rejuvenation with a boost from fashion.
+Despite its ranking and market share, Estée Lauder has been working to breathe new life into its flagship brand as competition heats up.
+While Coty, Elizabeth Arden, and L'Oréal are enlisting the help of celebrities to elevate and give credibility to its brands, Estée Lauder is getting a boost from fashion.
 The company is banking on a multi-year partnership with former Gucci Group creative director and fashion talent Tom Ford to continue its successful Tom Ford-inspired Estée Lauder line.
-The company has expanded its customer base to include younger shoppers through its M.A.C and Clinique cosmetics lines.

 Estée Lauder's geographic growth is focused on emerging markets and consumers who purchase in the travel retail channel—in stores at their travel destinations or when they return to their home markets.
 The company is increasing its presence in countries such as China, Mexico, India, and Russia.
 In China, it is leveraging digital distribution channels like Tmall and increasing its social media campaigns in the region.